jrwrigh/jameswright.xyz_source/content/post/collocation_methods_from_interpolation/index.md

 How many points is "good enough" is highly problem dependent.

 Beyond accuracy though, increasing the number of points also increases the size of your system of equations.
-Depending on your choice of collocation locations and basis functions, the system of equations you end up with may infeasible to solve.
+Depending on your choice of collocation locations and basis functions, the system of equations you end up with may be infeasible to solve.

 ### Where should the collocation points be located?